MortadaAK/wallet/README.md

 this will setup postgres, Elixir and install all dependencies and migrate the database

 then you can access it at [`localhost:4000`](http://localhost:4000)

+## Project structure
+- **lib/wallet/accounts** this has all backend logic that handles the account registration and transactions
+- **lib/wallet_web/controllers** this holds the endpoint logic that process these requests
+- **priv/repo/migrations** stores all database migrations